pdincubus/MODX-Revolution-Boilerplate/README.md

 Things you're more than likely going to need:

 * [pThumb](https://github.com/oo12/phpThumbOf).
 Crop, thumbnail and alter images automagically.
 Offers improvements (especially in speed!) over the original phpThumbOf.
+* [Image+](https://github.com/oo12/imageSlim).
+Like an image TV, but with added features.
 * [CodeMirror](http://modx.com/extras/package/codemirror).
 Syntax highlighting and stuff for anything that isn't a standard content page.
 * [VersionX](https://github.com/Mark-H/VersionX2).
 Content / chunk version tracker extra.
 Useful for rolling back to a previous version of something.
 * [Redactor from ModMore](https://www.modmore.com/extras/redactor/?via=231) - I would heartily recommend this because it's so much nicer, has great integration and is much better overall than either of the other options.
 It's a paid-for extra, but it's seriously worth every penny.
 Also check out [MoreGallery](https://www.modmore.com/extras/moregallery/?via=231) and [ContentBlocks](https://www.modmore.com/extras/contentblocks/?via=231) while you're there.
 * [ClientConfig](https://www.modmore.com/extras/clientconfig/).
 Lets you set up global placeholders that your clients can edit easily.
 * [JSONDerulo](http://modx.com/extras/package/jsonderulo).
 Pulls in and outputs JSON feeds for common social feeds.
 * [Collections](http://modx.com/extras/package/collections).
 Hide child pages in the resource tree and gives you a grid for easy searching/viewing of the child pages.
+WARNING: Collections and [Autofoldertron](https://github.com/rckt/autofoldertron) conflict on doc save, so please only use one or the other!
 * [getRelated](http://rtfm.modx.com/extras/revo/getrelated).
 Goes and sees if it can find content related to the page you're on.
 Useful in Articles pages.
+* [Formalicious](https://www.stercx.com/modx-extras/formalicious-beta) - Currently only a beta, but makes use of FormIt and CMPs to allow users to make their own forms that you can sort of control the output/style of.
+Not too shabby.

 ##Additional

 * Thanks (as usual) to [Mister John](https://github.com/johnnoel) for a couple of the snippets which accompany the SimpleSearch on the Page Not Found error page.
-* The background-size polyfill is from: [Louis Remi on Github](https://github.com/louisremi/background-size-polyfill)
-* The box-sizing polyfill is from: [Schepp on Github](https://github.com/Schepp/box-sizing-polyfill)